Ming Great Wall: The Great Wall outside Beijing

 In 1550, having once more been refused a request for trade, Altan Khan invaded the Xuan–Da region.
 However, despite several attempts, he could not take Xuanfu due to Weng Wanda's double fortified line while the garrison at Datong bribed him to not attack there.
 Instead of continuing to operate in the area, he circled around Weng Wanda's wall to the relatively lightly defended Gubeikou, northeast of Beijing.
 From there Altan Khan passed through the defences and raided the suburbs of Beijing.
 The Ming court put up minimal resistance and watched the suburbs burn as they waited for reinforcements to drive the invaders out.
 According to one contemporary source, the raid took more than 60,000 lives and an additional 40,000 people became prisoners.
-As a response to this raid, the focus of the Ming's northern defences shifted from the Xuan–Da region to the Jizhou and Changping Defence Commands (昌平鎮) where the breach took place.
+As a response to this raid, the focus of the Ming's northern defences shifted from the Xuan–Da region to the Jizhou and Changping Defence Commands (grouped and abbreviated as Ji–Chang) where the breach took place.
 Later in the same year, the dry-stone walls of the Ji–Chang area were replaced by stone and mortar.
 These allowed the Chinese to build on steeper, more easily defended slopes and facilitated construction of features such as ramparts, crenelations, and peepholes.
 The effectiveness of the new walls was demonstrated in the failed Mongol raid of 1554, where raiders expecting a repeat of the events of 1550 were surprised by the higher wall and stiff Chinese resistance.

 The success of the wall did not always translate into political success for its builders.
 Detractors cited its high costs and the drain on military manpower as reasons for their opposition and in 1557 the Grand Coordinator Wu Jiahui (吳嘉會) was jailed on charges of embezzlement due to faulty and wasteful wall-building.
 Construction thereafter had to be low-key: the Supreme Commander of Shanxi (山西總督), Liu Tao (劉燾), minimized political attention to himself by claiming that he was "building through non-building."